Abstract analogues of flux as symplectic invariants: The two-torus

 Moreover, the isomorphism is compatible with path length.
 Hence, $A$ is Koszul if and only if $\tilde{A}$ is.
 Once one has done this change, it is clear that the same will hold even if one changes the grading to be trivial (concentrated in degree zero), since the Koszul complex is not affected by even changes in the grading. \end{addendum}

 The Hochschild cohomology of a Koszul algebra $A$ can be computed \cite{green-hartman-marcos-solberg05} as the cohomology of $A^! \otimes A$ with a modified differential

 More precisely, the Hochschild cohomology of any graded algebra $A$ is a bigraded vector space $\mathit{HH}^i(A,A[j])$, where again $i$ is the cohomological grading, and $j$ the internal one.
-For Koszul algebras, $i+j$ is the natural grading of $A^! \otimes A$, whereas $i$ measures path lengths in the $A^!$ piece.
+For Koszul algebras, $i+j$ corresponds to the natural grading of $A^! \otimes A$, whereas $i$ measures path lengths in the $A^!$ factor of \eqref{eq:koszul-hochschild}.

 \begin{example} Take a free algebra $A = R\langle w \rangle$, where $w$ has odd degree $d$.
 The Koszul dual is a truncated polynomial algebra $A^! = R[w^\vee]/(w^\vee)^2$, where $w^\vee$ has even degree $1-d$.
 The Hochschild cohomology has a basis consisting of $1 \otimes w^i$ with $i$ even, and $w^\vee \otimes w^i$ with $i$ odd.
 This contrasts with the case of even $d$, where the differential \eqref{eq:koszul-hochschild} vanishes.